 To look at the relationship between stream discharge and rainfall over the stream gauge period of record, HCSW-1 discharge was converted from cubic feet per second (cfs) to cumulative discharge in thousands of cfs days.
 Cumulative historical rainfall was calculated from NOAA gauges 148 and 336, which have a longer period of record than the SWFWMD or Mosaic gauges.
-Figure 13 illustrates the relationship between cumulative discharge at HCSW-1 and NOAA rainfall from 1978 to 2010.
+Figure 15 illustrates the relationship between cumulative annual discharge at HCSW-1 and annual NOAA rainfall from 1978 to 2012.
 Changes in the relationship between rainfall and stream discharge can be seen as inflection points in the overall slope.
 Of the HCSW-1 period of record, we identified three potential inflection points.
-In 2000, cumulative discharge began to increase slightly relative to rainfall for a few years, when compared to the slope of the overall period of record.
-Between 2005 and 2008, which included several very dry years, cumulative discharge had almost no increase, despite changed in cumulative rainfall.
-After 2008, when rainfall began to return to average conditions, cumulative discharge began to resume previous patterns relative to cumulative rainfall.
+In 2000, cumulative discharge began to increase slightly relative to rainfall for a few years when rainfall was above average, when compared to the slope of the overall period of record, meaning there was more stream discharge per unit of rainfall.
+Between 2005 and 2008, which included several very dry years, cumulative discharge had almost no increase, despite changes in cumulative rainfall.
+Thus, as expected during a very dry period, the relationship changed and less water entered the stream per unit rainfall than happened during wetter periods.
+After 2008, the slope was again similar to the wet period of 2000-2004 and the overall period of record slope, because rainfall began to return to average conditions and cumulative discharge began to resume previous patterns relative to cumulative rainfall.
+If mining was having a significant effect on the amount of water that reached Horse Creek compared to rainfall, then one would expect to see one or more large inflection points that correspond to the beginning of mining in the basin or the mining of large tracts and last for many years.
+However, for the majority of the period of record (which included pre-mining data), the relationship is remarkably constant over time, with only a few minor inflection points that correspond to unusually wet and dry periods in the 2000 decade.

-Figure 14.
-Double Mass Curve of Cumulative Daily Discharge (USGS gauge) and Rainfall (NOAA gauges 148 and 336) at HCSW-1 in 1978 - 2010.
+Figure 15.
+Double Mass Curve of Cumulative Daily Discharge (USGS gauge at SR64) and Rainfall (NOAA gauges 148 and 336) at HCSW-1 in 1978 - 2012.